Infosheet 8 - Elections for the House of Representatives

 Who votes?

-Australian citizens who are 18 years of age or older are required to enrol as voters unless they are not eligible because, for example, they are of ‘an unsound mind’ or serving a sentence of imprisonment of three years or more.
+Australian citizens who are 18 years of age or older are required to enrol as voters unless they are not eligible because, for example, they are by reason of cognitive impairment incapable of understanding the nature and significance of enrolment and voting or they are serving a sentence of imprisonment of three years or more.
 Voting is compulsory for all people enrolled.
 People who do not vote may be fined.

 Who conducts the election?